akshayaky/officialcjunior.github.io/_posts/Binary Bomb Labs/2019-11-6-Binary Bomb Lab- Phase 3.md

 &nbsp;
 And there you go, Phase -2 is done!

-And I think we should consider joining a bomb squad.
+I think we should consider joining a bomb squad.